 As an industry, we have actively participated in an energy industry-wide action group to identify opportunities to integrate sustainable procurement procedures and implement a human rights compliance program.
 These have been documented in the Energy Procurement Supply Association (EPSA) report, Respecting Human Rights in our Supply Chains.
 This report is a practical guide to understanding business and moral challenges, and will help shape the development of appropriate mechanisms to detect, manage and report human rights issues in the future.

 Energy underpins our lives; it heats our homes, powers our economy, and charges our phones.
-As a leading energy infrastructure company we’re committed to providing our more than 1.7 million customers with reliable, affordable, and sustainable energy.
+As a leading energy infrastructure company we’re committed to providing our customers with reliable, affordable, and sustainable energy.

-Our 2019 Sustainability Report outlines our activities and achievements in 2019.
-It highlights:
+Our 2019 Sustainability Report outlines our activities and achievements for that year, including:

 - the support we provided to the people and communities where we operate,